Hindley, Greater Manchester: Sports and leisure

-Hindley has a long tradition in local sport with the town having amateur football, cricket and rugby league teams.
+Hindley has a long tradition in local sport with the town having amateur football, cricket and rugby league teams; the town's first association football club, Hindley F.C., was the first champion of the Lancashire Alliance (then called the Lancashire Junior League) in 1890.
 The town also has a long tradition of producing long-distance runners and cyclists of note.
 Arthur Farrimond, for instance, competed in the 1924 Olympic Games.

 A new purpose-built sports pavilion has been built on Wigan Road, and Ashton Gymnastic Club are based in the town's main street.
 The town has a swimming pool and a local authority run leisure centre.

 Hindley also has thriving youth-based groups including two Scout troops, Boys' Brigade, Guides and Brownies and Army Training Corps.
 Local schools also provide out of school clubs and activities.

 Hindley St. Peter's Cricket Club, participate in the Manchester and District Cricket Association, Southport & District League and West Lancashire League, and won the inaugural Manchester Association Twenty20 tournament in 2007 and the Manchester Association Premier League championship in 2008, retaining the title in 2009.

 Hindley Amateur Rugby League Club has two Open age men's teams and is the fastest growing club in the northwest.
 Initially a National Conference division three and a Northwest counties division four team.
-The club currently has teams playing from ages seven to open age and has a long tradition of developing players that have gone on to professional careers in the sport including;